wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/google.rst

          SUCC: Configuration for 'config' created or updated Done with success

 #.
-Edit ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/roles_mapping.yml`` file and change the following values:
+Edit the ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/roles_mapping.yml`` file and change the following values:

    Map the ``Department`` field value that was obtained in Google IdP to the ``all_access`` role in the Wazuh indexer: